-- 4.5.6 As described in the PEA (VBRP115/002/001),, trees near the Site are likely to support breeding birds.
-No trees are to be impacted by the works. - 4.5.7 During operation, the lighting used on the Hammersmith Ferry should be carefully designed to ensure that light will not cause adverse effects on birds or bats.
-Once this measure is in place, no significant effects are likely to occur due to the operation of the Hammersmith Ferry. - 4.5.8 Adverse significant effects on wintering birds, breeding birds and bats are unlikely.
+- 4.5.6 As described in the PEA (VBRP115/002/001), trees near the Site are likely to support breeding birds.
+No trees are to be impacted by the works. - 4.5.7 During operation, the lighting used on the Hammersmith Ferry has been carefully designed to ensure that light will not cause adverse effects on birds or bats.
+No significant effects are likely to occur due to the operation of the Hammersmith Ferry. - 4.5.8 Adverse significant effects on wintering birds, breeding birds and bats are unlikely.
+Following discussion with Natural England, no piling works are to be carried out past October 31st to minimise the potential impacts.